AlvaroRaul7/ecommerce-shopify-express-backend/README.md

 1.-  Enter the project folder
 2.- Run `npm install` to run all the dependencies
 3.- Run `npm run start` to run the project in your localhost

+## Installation (Docker way)

+1.- Enter the project folder
+2.- Enter the command: `chmod +x build_pipeline`
+3.- That's it!
+So easy isn't it? :D

+Note:(For requests the port mapped is 49160)

 ## Features